Nang Keo Phimpha: Court factions and succession

 It is unclear exactly how many factions existed at court during this period.
 One faction included the old nobility of Muang Sua who had opposed Fa Ngum when he consolidated his rule in 1354 and founded the kingdom of Lan Xang through military conquest.
-Another faction included the Lao and Khmer supporters of Fa Ngum during his conquests and subsequently rose to key administrative positions within the kingdom.
+Another faction included the supporters of Fa Ngum during his conquests and subsequently rose to key administrative positions within the kingdom.
 Yet another faction included outside influencers from Ayutthaya and Lan Na, rival kingdoms which stood to gain from political weakness within Lan Xang.

 Biography

 Le Boulanger in his Histoire du Laos Français identified the Maha Devi as the eldest daughter of King Samsenthai.
 The Lao historian Sila Viravong believed she was Samesenthai's younger sister.
 Michel Oger argued she was the principal wife of Samsenthai, mother of his son and successor Lan Kham Deng.
 Amphay Dore and Martin Stuart-Fox have argued she was in fact Fa Ngum's queen Keo Lot Fa, daughter of Ramathibodi I. Each based his identification on different versions and analyses from the Lao chronicles of later periods.

 Each plausible theory for the identity of Maha Devi raises additional questions about the factional dispute at court.
 Le Boulanger and Manich Jumsai identify the Maha Devi as Nang Keo Phimpha, daughter of Queen Bua Then Fa whose father may have been Chao Fa Kham Hiao the uncle who Fa Ngum deposed when he conquered Muang Sua.
 If so, Maha Devi would have been a scion of the old nobility of Muang Sua.
 Sila Viravong identified her as Keo Ketkesy, the sister of Samsenthai, daughter of Fa Ngum's Khmer Queen Keo Kang Ya who had been given in marriage by Jayavarman Paramesvara.
 If she was Keo Ketkesy, she would have likely led the Khmer faction at court.
 The theory put forward by Amphay Dore and Martin Stuart-Fox asserts that Maha Devi was in fact Keo Lot Fa the Ayutthayan Queen promised to Fa Ngum by Ramathibodi I. The theory suggests that Keo Lot Fa would have arrived at court either too late to marry Fa Ngum, or that she was his widow, and implicates that Samsenthai may have married instead to maintain a political balance.
 If Samsenthai married his own stepmother, it is possible that Queen Keo Lot Fa and Queen Keo Yot Fa are in fact the same person, (Note: An alternative is proposed by Martin Stuart-Fox is that Queen Keo Lot Fa formed a bond with the Ayutthayan princess Keo Yot Fa, and the two became simply confused by chroniclers due to similar names and political intentions.) and either through confusion or intentional misrepresentation were given separate identities in later chronicles.
 The various theories bear important consequences for describing the politics of the succession dispute which followed each of the so-called "ill-fated" kings, and the entire period from Fa Ngum's removal to the accession of Chakkaphat Phaen Phaeo.